canonsawrey/SentimentAnalysis/README.md

 ### Runbook
 * Run `python3 sentiment_test.py` in `src` directory for interactive console analysis
 * Current implementation relies on a CSV of sample Twitter data
-* To modify and hook up a new data source, implement the `DataSource` interface
+* To hook up a new training data source, implement the `TrainingDataSource` interface
+* Similarly, implement the `LiveDataSource` interface to allow for estimates to be based on live data
-* See `sentiment_test.py` for an example of how to build models from the `DataSource`
+* See `sentiment_test.py` for an example of how to build models from the `TrainingDataSource`